Long-period Pulsars as Possible Outcomes of Supernova Fallback Accretion: The 18 min periodic radio transient GLEAM-X J162759.5-523504.3

-Fig. \ref{fig:age_B_mdot} shows the parameter space of $B_0$ and $\dot{M}_{\rm d,0}$, where we choose an initial magnetic field between $\unit[10^{12-15}]{G}$ and an initial disk accretion rate between $\unit[10^{19-29}]{g \, s^{-1}}$.
-The colored region represents the combination of parameters that guarantees the neutron star to reach a spin period of $\unit[1091]{s}$ in less than $\unit[10^6]{yr}$.
-The color code indicates the age at which the neutron star reaches the wanted period.
-The contour lines show the total fallback mass that has accreted into the disk over the same time interval (calculated by integrating eq. \eqref{eq:disk_rate_evolution} in time).
-In this scenario, we observe that thanks to the propeller phase a magnetar with a magnetic field around $\unit[10^{14}]{G}$ can reach a spin period of $\unit[1091]{s}$ on the relatively short time scale of about $\unit[10^{4-5}]{yr}$, by considering a disk accretion rate of around $\dot{M}_{\rm d,0} \sim \unit[10^{24}]{g \, s^{-1}}$ and a total accreted mass of around $\sim 10^{-5} M_{\odot}$.
+The left panel in Fig. \ref{fig:age_B_mdot} shows the parameter space of $B_0$ and $\dot{M}_{\rm d,0}$, where we choose an initial magnetic field between $\unit[10^{12-15}]{G}$ and an initial disk accretion rate between $\unit[10^{19-29}]{g \, s^{-1}}$.
+The colored region represents the combination of parameters that guarantees the neutron star to reach a spin period of $\unit[1091]{s}$.
+The color code indicates the age at which the neutron star reaches the wanted period for the first time.
+The contour lines show the total fallback mass that has been accreted into the disk over the same time interval (calculated by integrating eq. \eqref{eq:disk_rate_evolution} in time).
+In this scenario, we observe that (thanks to the propeller phase) a magnetar with a magnetic field around $\unit[10^{14}]{G}$ can reach a spin period of $\unit[1091]{s}$ on a relatively short time scale of about $\unit[10^{3-5}]{yr}$ for an initial disk accretion rate of around $\unit[10^{23}]{g \, s^{-1}}$ and a total accreted mass of $\sim 10^{-6} M_{\odot}$.
+Note that since \gleam\ has been observed to emit periodic radio signals, disk accretion must have ceased to allow for the radio activity to be restored (see \S \ref{sec:discussion}).
+Assuming this is the case, the ages shown in Fig. \ref{fig:age_B_mdot} should be interpreted as the times at which the neutron star exited the propeller phase and shifted to standard dipolar spin-down; i.e., they represent lower limits on the real age of the observed source.